thealbeva/Paycheck-First/README.md

-﻿# Paycheck First
+Paycheck First

-Android-first starter for the paycheck-first budgeting app.
+Local Android application for paycheck-first budgeting, work tracking, and small-business job management.

 Project notes:

 - [Changelog](CHANGELOG.md)

 ## What is in this first version